 The body of work comprises of large, hand-tinted prints, depicting virtual spaces constituting of, and inhabited by, objects and sufaces made from scaleable brick patterns.
 The work was created for the event Togetherness : Sprawl, part of the project Togetherness: Notes on Outrage, South Kiosk, London.
 Shown alongside the work of Joe Townshend and films of Gordon Matta-Clark.

 Untitled (Splitter) (2015-16) A series of large format xerographic prints hand-tinted with coloured wallpaper paste, 80 x 120 cm & 160 x 240 cm

-The project comprising of large hand-tinted prints, exploring materials, objects and forms in relationship to the body, collapse and monumentality in refers to Michel Serres' book Statues (1987).
+The project, comprising of large hand-tinted prints, explored materials, objects and forms in relationship to the body, collapse and monumentality in refers to Michel Serres' book Statues (1987).

 A White Flag (2014-15) Image from large format tinted xerographic print series, 4 of 26, each 80 x 120 cm

 A body of work responding to the Cocheme Fellowship awarded in 2013, hosted by AIR Studios, Central St. Martins, UAL.
 As an artist-in-resident I worked directly with teenagers at an alternative education institution in North London – examining notions of adolescence and objecthood.
 The resulting work is a series of 26 hand-tinted prints.
 The images depict an array of sourced and cast objects alongside vector-print motifs and drawings hand-carved into painted plaster.
 Thanks to Anna Hart and AIR Studio, Mark Couzens and Sparkplug.